-While all college applicants are encouraged to make campus visits, visiting colleges can be expensive particularly when visiting geographically distance campuses.
-The average college applicant now applies to seven or so schools, and some applying to highly selective schools apply to many more.
+While all college applicants are encouraged to make campus visits, visiting colleges can be expensive particularly when visiting geographically distant campuses.
+The average college applicant now applies from seven to ten schools.
+Some applicants applying to highly selective schools apply to a dozen or more.
 With so many colleges under consideration it is tough to visit every school.
-One effective way for students to begin to research colleges from the comfort of home is through the use of free online virtual college tours.
+One effective way for students to begin to research colleges from the comfort of home is through the use of virtual tours and student produced video tours.

 Many colleges and universities are using technology to offer prospective applicants the feel of walking on campus.
 The graphics and animation are often quite sophisticated.
 Students can get a sense of what it is like to walk the campus and get a feel for the library, dorms, science labs, arts facilities, student union, and classroom buildings.
 Making stops along the way students can click on videos or text to learn more about the history of the campus and what they can expect as an enrolled student.